Matt Martians: Early life

 Matthew Robert Martin was born on September 12, 1988, in Atlanta, Georgia.
-His mom was a lead singer in a choir when she was younger, his brother Mitch was a A&R for Outkast and their record label Purple Ribbon Records, and Janelle Monáe.
-Because of his brother working at the record label, he said also said it had a big influence on him, due to his brother bringing all "kinds of shit", in which he was talking about how his brother would usually come home with new music from the label before it was released.
-He also said that A Tribe Called Quest, N.E.R.D., and The Commodores was half of the reason he started making music.
+His mother was a lead singer in a choir.
+His brother, Mitch, worked as an A&R manager for Outkast and their record label Purple Ribbon Records, as well as Janelle Monáe.
+Martians said his music taste was influenced by the artists his brother managed.
+Martians also listed A Tribe Called Quest, N.E.R.D., and The Commodores as inspirations.

 Musical career

 2007-2009: Beginnings, Super 3, and Odd Future

-He started making music in his sophomore year of college when he was 18.
-He saved up $2,000 and bought music equipment and a new MacBook.
-He was making music with his "old" and "slow" PC.
-He published his Beats on Myspace, under the name "The Super 3", with imaginary characters Betty Vasolean and Yoshi Jankins.
-Jr., inspired by Gorillaz.
+Martians started making music in his sophomore year of college when he was 18.
+He saved $2,000 to buy music production equipment including a MacBook.
+Martians started publishing his earliest beats on Myspace under the alias "The Super 3".
+Martians aspired to create a virtual band akin to Gorillaz, representing the alias as a trio consisting of himself, and two fictional characters "Betty Vasolean" and "Yoshi Jankins.
+Jr."